Wheelwright: Heritage craft

-In the second half of the 20th century, wheelwright training faded away due to a lack of demand for new wooden wheels.
-The skills were kept alive by small businesses, museums, societies and trusts such as The Colonial Williamsburg Foundation (USA) and The Countryside Agency (UK).
+In the second half of the 20th century, wheelwright training declined sharply due to a lack of demand for new wooden wheels.
+Formal wheelwright training nearly disappeared.
+The skills were kept alive by small businesses, museums, and heritage organizations such as the Colonial Williamsburg Foundation (USA), the Countryside Agency (UK), and the Worshipful Company of Wheelwrights (UK) that continued to teach and demonstrate traditional methods.